oliverbravery/3D-Print-Sentinel/docs/CONFIG_FILE.md

 The `[model.detection]` section contains the configuration variables for the machine learning model used to detect failures.
 These variables are used to configure the model inference process and can be used to fine-tune the model's performance.
 The following variables are available in this section:
 - **Threshold**: The threshold value for the model's predictions.
 If the model predicts a probability of failure greater than this value, a failure is detected.
 This variable defaults to `0.25`.
 - **NMS**: The Non-Maximum Suppression (NMS) threshold for the model's predictions.
 Used to filter out duplicate predictions.
 This variable defaults to `0.4`.

+## [notifications.config] Section
+The `[notifications.config]` section contains the configuration variables for the notifications sent by the app.
+The following variables are available in this section:
+- **NotifyOnWarmup**: Whether to send a notification when the extruder starts up.
+This variable defaults to `True`.

+## [notifications.entities] Section
+The `[notifications.entities]` section contains the configuration variables for the entities used in the notifications.
+These variables are used to configure the entities that the app will use to send notifications.
+The following variables are available in this section:
+- **ExtruderTempSensor**: The entity ID of the sensor that measures the extruder temperature.
+Only used if `NotifyOnWarmup` is `True`.
+This variable defaults to the Octoprint sensor `sensor.octoprint_actual_tool0_temp`.
+- **ExtruderTargetTempSensor**: The entity ID of the sensor that measures the target extruder temperature.
+Only used if `NotifyOnWarmup` is `True`.
+This variable defaults to the Octoprint sensor `sensor.octoprint_target_tool0_temp`.